EPN (insecticide): Mechanism of action

 EPN, via its oxygen analog EPNO generated by metabolism, causes delayed neurotoxicity.
 It is an acetylcholinesterase (AChE) inhibitor.
 AChE is an enzyme that hydrolyzes acetylcholine, an excitatory neurotransmitter.
 When acetylcholine is released into the synaptic cleft, the postsynaptic action is not terminated by reuptake.
 Rather, the acetylcholine is broken down by AChE into acetate and choline which is then taken up by the presynaptic terminal where the choline together with acetyl CoA is resynthesized into acetylcholine.
 AChE is therefore present in high concentrations in the synaptic cleft.

 EPN can enter the nervous system readily due to it being lipophilic in nature.
 Here it inhibits AChE by binding to a serine residue located at the active site of AChE.
 The subsequent lack of acetylcholine hydrolysis causes accumulation of acetylcholine at cholinergic synapses.
 This in turn causes cholinergic receptors to become overstimulated.

 Metabolism

 EPN itself is not directly toxic; the phosphorus-sulfur group is biotransformed into a phosphorus-oxygen group.
 The newly obtained oxygen analog is the compound that inhibits.
 Furthermore, EPN has been observed to yield different metabolic products in animals, including as p-aminophenyl ethyl benzenethiophosphonate, O-ethyl phenylphosphonic acid, phenylphosphonic acid, O-ethyl phenylphosphonothioic acid, p-nitrophenol, and phenol.
 The p-nitrophenol can be further metabolized in the liver.
 The remaining amine is still a weak inhibitor.

 Applications

-EPN is an insectide and an acaricide effective against orchard pests, including apple flea weevil, plum curculio, and codling moth and for some soil insects.
-It is also good to use against the following pests: rice stem borer, boll weevils, oriental fruit moth, fruit moths, codling moths, cotton bollworms, peachtree borers, pear psylla, aphids, scale, budmoths, leafrollers, mites, European cornborers, aphids, thrips, armyworms, leaf miners, mexican beetles and many others.
+EPN is an insecticide and an acaricide effective against orchard pests, including apple flea weevil, plum curculio, and codling moth and for some soil insects.
+It is also good to use against the following pests: rice stem borer, boll weevils, oriental fruit moth, fruit moths, codling moths, cotton bollworms, peachtree borers, pear psylla, aphids, scale, budmoths, leafrollers, mites, European corn borers, aphids, thrips, armyworms, leaf miners, mexican beetles and many others.